 Frozen shoulder, also known as adhesive capsulitis, is a condition in which the shoulder becomes very stiff.
 This occurs in three phases: freezing, frozen and thawing.
 In the freezing phase, the shoulder is very painful and begins to lose motion.
 There may be an injury that triggers the process but often this condition is idiopathic and occurs without an obvious cause.
 In the frozen phase, the pain usually goes away but the shoulder remains very stiff and difficult to move.
 In the thawing phase, shoulder motion slowly improves.
 Unfortunately, without treatment, this process can take 12 - 18 months.

 Talk to the Shoulder Experts

-The key symptoms with frozen shoulder are pain and stiffness, or loss of motion.
+The key symptoms of frozen shoulder are pain, stiffness and loss of motion.
 Frozen shoulder is more common in women.
-People with diabetes or hypothyroidism are at increased risk for developing frozen shoulder.
+People with diabetes or hypothyroidism are also at increased risk for developing frozen shoulder.

 How is frozen shoulder diagnosed?

 Frozen shoulder is diagnosed through a patient history and physician exam.
-Usually, X-ray and MRI are not necessary for diagnosis, though an X-ray is sometimes done to rule out other causes.
+Usually, X-ray and MRI are not necessary for diagnosis, although an X-ray is sometimes done to rule out other causes.

 How is frozen shoulder treated?